‘It’s not about ideas, it’s about making ideas happen’ – Scott Belsky

 This field captures the contact information of all associated inventors to facilitate further communication.
 The inventor need not be a current user of the TIP tool.
 Adding their email address will give them access to the idea.

-The summary field captures a brief description of the idea to help the manager or prosecutor understand the invention.
+The summary field briefly describes the idea to help the manager or prosecutor understand the invention.
 The summary can include:

 - The problem that prompted the idea or invention